1. How do I apply?

 6. How is where I’m going decided?

-A: When you apply to be a volunteer, you rank your top choices of what service focus you want to do on your alternative break.
-Then the site leaders go through the pool of applicants to decide who will work best on which trips.
-Then you are notified which trip you were selected for and where you’ll be going.
+A: When you apply to be a part of an MAB trip, you rank your top choices of what service focus you want to do on your alternative break.
+Then the site leaders go through the pool of applicants and choose participants based on their application answers and service focus (no personal identifiers are used in the selection process).
+Then, you are notified which trip you were selected for and where you’ll be going.

 7. What is the Wait List and how does it work?

 A: Each year we have more applicants than available spots on trips.
-However, there are always a number of student who have to drop out of trips for various reasons (health, family, etc).
-We keep a wait list of students so we can make sure our trips are full when they depart.
-If a student drops, we contact the next person on the wait list.
-We’ve been asked before if there is an order to the list.
-There is and isnt.
-We select students to try and create a balanced trip.
-For example, we don’t want a trip of 11 women and one man.
-We try to replace the dropped student with someone similar.
+However, there are always a number of students who have to drop out of trips for various reasons (health, family, etc).
+Depending on the time when a student drops, we may be able to contact the next person on the wait list.
+We select students in a way that creates a diverse, balanced trip.
+For example, we try to replace the dropped student with someone similar.
 So if a woman drops, we try to replace her with another woman.
 If a freshman drops, we try to replace them with another freshman.
 All students are notified about their application status at the same time.
 When the time comes, every student who was accepted, wait listed, or not selected will receive an email.

 8. How is the trip funded?

-A: MAB covers most of the expenses of the trip through fundraising and participant fees.
-Trip expenses range from transportation, food, housing, site fees, and more food.
+A: MAB covers most of the expenses of the trip through student fundraising efforts and participant fees.
+Trip expenses range from transportation (rental cars), food, fuel, housing, site fees, and more food.
 (Seriously, college students eat a lot of food.)
-We rely on participants fees, a small amount of University funding and a lot of fundraisers.
-The average domestic week long trip costs anywhere from $2500-$4000.
+We rely on participants fees and a lot of fundraisers to make our program possible.
+The average domestic week long trip for 12 students costs anywhere from $2,500-$6,000.

 9. Are alcohol or drugs allowed?